A gross interim dividend in cash per ordinary share will be paid out for: Read more

 TCM has entered into an agreement with Sustainalytics for the screening of the portfolios of the TCM equity funds on ESG criteria (UN Global Compact and Controversial Weapons).

-In January the fund share price rose 1.43% while the benchmark index fell 1.90%, both measured in euro and based on total return.
-The amount of outstanding shares declined slightly to 586,081 shares and the AuM of the fund were unchanged at 7.3 million euro.
+In April the fund share price declined 0.08% while the benchmark index gained 0.15%, both measured in euro and based on total return.

-Currently the fund has 35 stocks in portfolio, spread over 7 different countries.
-The countries with the largest weightings are now Nigeria (21.23%), Egypt (19.96%), Morocco (19.81%), and South Africa (15.53%).
+Currently the fund has 38 stocks in portfolio, spread over 7 different countries.
+The countries with the largest weightings are now Egypt (28.09%), Nigeria (19.44%), Morocco (15.16%) and South Africa (14.62%).
 In these markets we currently find the most interesting high dividend stocks, which meet our quality requirements.
 The country weightings are thus mainly determined by the relative attractiveness of the market as a whole relative to other countries.
-Consequently, the fund differs significantly from the Africa ex SA Index.
+Consequently, the fund differs significantly from the benchmark.

 No rights may be derived from this publication.
 You are referred to the prospectus and Key Investor Information Document for the fund's terms and conditions.
 These documents may be obtained from the website or the address mentioned below.
 The manager of IIF has obtained a licence for this fund from the Netherlands Authority for the Financial Markets in accordance with the provisions of the Financial Supervision.